tbody-cfs/hermes-3/docker/README.md

 ## Quickstart

+Before starting, `cd` into the `docker` folder and run `./setup.sh` to make a `.env` file needed by `docker compose`, as well as a `work` subfolder which you'll use to pass data to and from the image.

 ### Running a simulation

 The fastest way to run a Hermes-3 simulation is
-1. Run `./setup.sh` to make a `.env` file with environment variables needed by `docker` and make a `work` subfolder in your current working directory.
-2. Copy a `BOUT.inp` file into `work/case` to configure a simulation.
+1. Copy a `BOUT.inp` file into `work/case` to configure a simulation.
-3. Run `docker compose run --rm hermes work/case` to run a Hermes-3 case in the `work` folder
+2. Run `docker compose run --rm hermes work/case` to run a Hermes-3 case in the `work` folder

 ### Modifying the source code of Hermes-3

 If you want to directly edit the source code of `hermes-3`
-1. Run `./setup.sh` to make a `.env` file with environment variables needed by `docker` and make a `work` subfolder in your current working directory.
-2. Get a copy of the source code using `https://github.com/boutproject/hermes-3.git work/hermes-3`.
+1. Get a copy of the source code using `https://github.com/boutproject/hermes-3.git work/hermes-3`.
 Note: you must call your source code `work/hermes-3`, otherwise it will be ignored.
-3. Run `docker compose run --rm build_hermes` to rebuild `hermes-3`.
+2. Run `docker compose run --rm build_hermes` to rebuild `hermes-3`.
 Note: this will use the version of `BOUT-dev` which was used by `hermes-3` when the docker image was built.
-4. Follow the steps from the 'running a simulation' section to use the updated executable.
+3. Follow the steps from the 'running a simulation' section to use the updated executable.

 ### Modifying the source code of BOUT++

 If you want to directly edit the source code of `BOUT-dev`
-1. Run `./setup.sh` to make a `.env` file with environment variables needed by `docker` and make a `work` subfolder in your current working directory.
-2. Get a copy of the source code using `https://github.com/boutproject/BOUT-dev.git work/BOUT-dev`.
+1. Get a copy of the source code using `https://github.com/boutproject/BOUT-dev.git work/BOUT-dev`.
 Note: you must call your source code `work/BOUT-dev`, otherwise it will be ignored.
-3. Run `docker compose run --rm build_both` to rebuild `BOUT-dev` and `hermes-3`.
+2. Run `docker compose run --rm build_both` to rebuild `BOUT-dev` and `hermes-3`.
-4. Follow the steps from the 'running a simulation' section to use the updated executable.
+3. Follow the steps from the 'running a simulation' section to use the updated executable.

 ### Interact with the image via a terminal